-Tom Reddish, age 56, has served as executive vice president and chief financial officer of TriCo and Tri Counties Bank since 2006 after serving as senior vice president and chief financial officer since 2003 and, prior to that, as vice president and chief financial officer since 1999.
-He served as controller of Tri Counties Bank from 1994 until 1999.
+Tom Reddish, age 57, has served as executive vice president and chief financial officer of TriCo and Tri Counties Bank since 2006 after serving as senior vice president and chief financial officer since 2003 and, prior to that, as vice president and chief financial officer since 1999.
+Previously, he was vice president and controller of TriCo and vice president of Tri Counties Bank from 1998 until 1998.
+He served as controller of Tri Counties Bank from 1994 until 1998.